Bogie Stations 101

 If you go to reinstall your bogies into your 502/3 and find the rubber bushing worn out in the chassis, you can use a 3/8″ ID piece of rubber hose for a bushing.

 The reason I wanted to know how it was put together was to better understand what causes them to lock up and how to lubricate them.
 Now knowing that the bushing is on each end, that is the area that needs to be heated if you have a bogie with a frozen shaft.
 Heating the center will not help.
+It is also important to lubricate with oil and not grease.
+Pumping grease into the tube will eventually push the brass bushings outward against the steel rim and then the bushings will spin with the axel and that is not good.

 None of the original bogies supplied with the sleds had grease fittings on them.
 If you bought a new bogie, it may have come with a fitting as Bolens made this update on their replacement bogie assembly.
+I do not suggest installing a grease zerk in the station.
+Just drill a small hole and lubricate with oil from an oil can.

 The bumpers on the double bogie wheels and the single bogie wheels prior to the idler sprocket have thick spacer washers under them to provide additional lift.
 The additional lift helps the track come off the drive sprocket cleanly and on to the idler sprocket more easily.
 These flat washers would have only come with the 502/3 models.